nann-cheng/PDTE/README.md

 it's expected to have all the performance report regarding

- - Offline-phase communication cost: this can be found in the terminal output of `python3 server.py 1`', where we can find somewhere in the output with
+ - Offline-phase communication cost: this can be found in the terminal output of `python3 server.py 1`, where we can find somewhere in the output with
     - `*********Offline FeatSelect preparation communication cost's: xx bytes!*********`.
     - `*********Offline PathEval preparation communication cost's: xx bytes!*********`.
     - `*********Offline Compare preparation communication cost's: xx bytes!*********`.

+    this directly gives us the offline-phase communication cost.

  - Online-phase communication/computation cost: these numbers appear at every terminal output of `python3 server.py 0/1/2`', where we can find somewhere in the output with
     - `******************Online FeatSelect communication cost's: xx bytes!*********`.